jipenaflor/ventilation-simulator/README.md

 # Ventilation Simulator
 A web application that performs indoor simulation of natural ventilation using OpenFOAM and ParaView.
-It utilized trame, a Python integration framewok by Kitware, and was built to run in a development server in UP-EEEI HPC cluster.
+It utilized trame, a Python integration framewok by Kitware, and was built to run only at a development server from the UP-EEEI HPC cluster.

 ## Features of the Application
 ### Set Environment Control Panel